novelist, screenwriter and audio producer

 The tour is a GPS-based smartphone App.
 On their phones, visitors will be guided along by listening to tales of Madrid, as told by the people who lived it.
-The VoiceMap platform already has a roster of self-guided walking tours across the world: from Madrid, Spain to Madrid, New Mexico (coming soon!).
+The VoiceMap platform already has a roster of self-guided walking tours across the world: from Madrid, Spain to Madrid, New Mexico.

-Coffers bulging, I intend to seize this opportunity by expanding the scope of this project.
-I can now record fifty hours of stories, while still being able to offer fifty dollars per hour to the contributing storytellers.
+Coffers bulging, I seized this opportunity by expanding the scope of this project.
+I recorded SEVENTY hours of stories, while still being able to offer fifty dollars per hour to the contributing storytellers.
 In addition, I've been able to purchase the equipment necessary to begin field recording, which means that I can travel to the homes of those distinguished Madroids for whom travel is inconvenient.

-This project simply wouldn't be happening if it were not for the heart-murmuring generosity of these magnificent, faithful people.
+This project simply wouldn't have happened if it were not for the heart-murmuring generosity of these magnificent, faithful people.
 Thank you.